-In 2012 the Toronto Argonauts stated they had no immediate plans to look for another venue to play in under current owner David Braley.
+In 2012 the Toronto Argonauts stated they had no immediate plans to look for another venue to play in under owner David Braley.
 Rumours of the Argos looking to build a smaller venue became more prevalent in 2013 with continuing comments from Rogers/Blue Jays staff causing Toronto Argonaut Executive Chairman & CEO Chris Rudge to admit they are actively investigating alternatives.
 The announcement of the new television deal for 2014-2018 with TSN increased the speculation that the Argos under David Braley will strike a deal to build an intimate outdoor stadium in Toronto.
-Commissioner Cohon said the broadcast deal allows teams to invest in facilities and called the Argonauts desire to move out of Rogers Centre into a smaller stadium as primary tenant "mission critical" to the franchise's long term plan.
-Yet even rapid developments in early 2013 would require a 3 to 5 year time period for planning, funding and construction of a stadium barring some radical temporary home plan, leaving the Argonauts at Rogers Centre for the foreseeable future.
-Expect the Argos to invest first in a dedicated practice facility before moving into a new stadium.
+Commissioner Cohon said the broadcast deal allows teams to invest in facilities and called the Argonauts desire to move out of Rogers Centre into a smaller stadium as primary tenant “mission critical” to the franchise’s long term plan.
+The Argos were searching for a long-term home while they attempted to sign up to a five-year lease at Rogers Centre.
+Toronto’s mayor was optimistic and supportive about finding the Argos a home, but ever the politician, offered no hint of public money.

-The Argonauts will play their 2013 pre-season game versus the Montreal Alouettes on Thursday, June 20th at Varsity Stadium on the campus of the University of Toronto.
+Toronto’s 2014 pre-season home game against the Hamilton Tiger-Cats is scheduled for Varsity Stadium on Thursday, June 19th.
+The Argonauts played their 2013 pre-season game versus the Montreal Alouettes on Thursday, June 20th at Varsity Stadium on the campus of the University of Toronto in front of 6,204 patrons in a 5,000 seat stadium.
 In 2010, the Argos moved one of their regular season home games to host Touchdown Atlantic in Moncton, New Brunswick.

 The dream of a smaller open-air venue in Toronto for the Argonauts to call home has been around for over a decade now.
 Sherwood Schwartz was unable to to gain any traction in his term as the Argos owner from 1999-2003.
 Then in 2004, after purchasing the club the previous year, Howard Sokolowski and David Cynamon announced plans in conjunction with the University of Toronto, the federal and provincial governments and the Canadian Soccer Association to build a $80 million, 28,500 seat stadium on the site of the previous Varsity Stadium, demolished in 2002.
 Over the next few months the size was whittled down by 5,000 seats and the university faced pressure over noise, their monetary commitment and private partnership issues.
 The rug was pulled out from the co-owners when the university pulled out of the deal over the cost of the project rising to over $100 million.
 The University of Toronto completed a smaller project with a 5,000 seat stadium and other facilities in 2007 costing $61.7 million of which the university contributed just over $16 million.